OpenSourceEconomics/epp_topics/src/epp_topics/python_installation_execution/executing_pytask/screencast/slides.md

 - Navigated to the root directory of your project in a shell

-- Opened the root directory of your project in VS Code, which contains a `pyproject.toml` file that includes pytask
+- The root directory of your contains a `pyproject.toml` file that includes pytask and at least one file expected by pytask

 ---